xpdAcq/xpdAcq/doc/usb_QuickAssess.rst

 """"""""""""""""""""""""""

-Like we have mentioned at :ref:`auto_dark`, ``xpdAcq`` helps you keep track if appropriate dark frames have been collected, if you allow it.
+Like we have mentioned at :ref:`auto_dark`, ``xpdAcq`` helps you keep track of appropriate dark frames.
 With ``auto_dark`` set to True, ``xpdAcq`` can automatically subtract your light frames from corresponding dark frames when you save your tiffs.

 This behavior can be turned off by giving additional argument: